bocoup/jqfundamentals.com/content/events/index.md

 Another benefit of using `.on()` is the ability to bind to multiple events at once.
 For example, you might want to run the same code when a user scrolls the window or when a user resizes the window.
-The `.on()` method lets you pass both events -- in a space-separated string -- followed by the function that you want to handle both events:
+The `.on()` method lets you pass both events &mdash; in a space-separated string &mdash; followed by the function that you want to handle both events:

     $( 'input[type="text"]' ).on('focus blur', function() {